ajberkley/cl-binary-store/benchmarking.md

 ## Reference tracking disabled

-Here we use hyperluminal-mem as the benchmark as it does no reference tracking.
-Let's start with some very artificial tests, mainly focused on dispatch code and raw data writing speed.
-In this section we disable reference-tracking.
-Generally hyperluminal mem wins here (though it generates large files)
+There are three modes we do benchmarking in.
+The first is with \*track-references\* nil, which means that every piece of data is considered unique and there is no circular or multiple referencing supported.
+This is the only mode that hyperluminal-mem runs in.
+Conspack and cl-store can be run in a mode like this as well, so the comparisons are fair.
+The second is with \*track-references\* t and \*support-shared-list-structures\* nil, which is comparable to the default behavior of cl-store.
+Conspack when not tracking-refs does determine lengths of lists in advance, but will explode if you give it a circular list; so either it does full circularity tracking or none.
+So it's hard to do apples to apples here.
+The third is with \*track-references\* t and \*support-shared-list-structures\* t which is comparable to the behavior of conspack when conspack:tracking-refs is enabled.

-### Numbers
+### Tiny numbers

 Note that here we are writing out 1M conses and 1M small integers in < 10 ms, that's roughly 200Mobjects per second.
 Not too shabby!
 The MB/sec numbers below are a bit skewed because hyperluminal-mem writes out 8 bytes per tiny integer.
-On this test we have reference tracking disabled on cl-binary-store (\*track-references\* set to NIL) and similarly on cl-store (\*check-for-circs\* nil).
+On this test we have reference tracking disabled on cl-binary-store (\*track-references\* set to NIL) and similarly on cl-store (\*check-for-circs\* nil) on cl-conspack.

     (defun long-list-of-tiny-integers (&optional (n 1000000))
       (loop repeat n collect (- (random 33) 16)))